inthepocket/legal.coveredapp.org/TC/en.md

 If you would like to know more, then please read our full Terms of Use, which explain everything in detail!

+**By downloading this app and accpeting the Terms of Use**

+-   You agree to that the information collected in the app will be used in the SymMapp research project.
+-   You represent and warrant that you are 18 years of age or older.
+Users under 18 are not permitted to use the App.
+-   You consent to the operation of the App.
+This means that from that moment on, User Data and Functional Data about you will be processed (see 2.
+'Definitions').
+-   You acknowledge to be aware of the fact that the UGent does not charge for the use of the App.

+Should you have any questions and/or remarks, please do not hesitate to contact us via symmapp@ugent.be.

 **Terms of Use for the SymMapp**

 **1\.
 General**